Risks and Complications

 This means the hip comes out of its socket.
 Precautions need to be taken with your new hip forever.
 If a dislocation occurs it needs to be put back into place with an anesthetic.
 Rarely this becomes a recurrent problem needing further surgery.

+A break of the femur (thigh bone) or pelvis (hipbone).
 This is also rare but can occur during or after surgery.
-This may prolong your recovery or require further surgery.
+This may prolong your recovery or require further surgery

 Also rare but can lead to weakness and loss of sensation in part of the leg.
 Damage to blood vessels may require further surgery if bleeding is ongoing.